ayushk7019/CVM-/README.md

 0004  | OP_RETURN
 ```

-Each line shows: byte offset · source line · opcode name · operand index · resolved value or name.
+Each line shows: `byte offset · source line · opcode name · operand index · resolved value or name`.

-This is the **compiled output** — the sequence of bytecode instructions that will be handed to the VM for execution.
+> This is the compiled output — the sequence of bytecode instructions that will be handed to the VM for execution.

 ---